whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 - I planned to continue a studying stress among students for this course if the students take advantage of opportunities provided to help them and if that really helps/helped them to reduce stress and improve scores.
 So I work on this as part of **Teaching as a Research (TAR) course** is part of CIRTL, taught by Instructors Kristin Winet and Byron Richard Hempel and I am grateful for amazing instructors.

+- **During Fall 2023**, it became a Spiritual quest for me.
+So at one point there was a question on Left Quotient problem.
+I quickly found a research paper on this and I had the answer.
+So I read about Transducers before, so it was easier to connect about Transducers that have an input and output.
+So I used Transducers to to come up with a transducer-type of solution to **visually explain to the students**.

 - Implementing these ideas is a lot of hard work and I am truly grateful for working with Prof. Cesim Erten.

 ### My contributions to this course as a Teaching Assistant during Fall 2023:

 - **During Fall 2023**, it became a Spiritual quest for me.
 So at one point there was a question on Left Quotient problem.
 I quickly found a research paper on this and I had the answer.
 So I read about Transducers before, so it was easier to connect about Transducers that have an input and output.
 So I used Transducers to to come up with a transducer-type of solution to **visually explain to the students**.

 - Being ready to listen to any type of questions and to help with answers or to seek and/or learn better answers.

 - I proactively suggested to reduce heavy weight on homeworks, and suggested to have quizzes and having points/extra credits for piazza questions in Fall 2023 which was part of my Teaching Assistant evaluation form filled on Oct 8th-9th 2023.

 - **During Fall 2023**, I proactively proposed the idea of **Supplemental Instruction sessions** at the begining of the Fall semester 2023 (which are also the recitations/practice sessions about lectures), as per discussions with Professor.